srobo/runbook/docs/volunteering/offboarding-checklist.md

   important they know that they're welcome back and we're grateful for the support they have given us in the past.

+- Arrange for the volunteer to return any equipment which belongs to the charity.

 - If possible, ask why they're leaving.
 This should be conversational to build understanding, it's not about trying to convince them to stay.